Choreographer

 For more than two decades, I’ve been telling stories through movement.

 My choreographic process is rooted in collaboration.
 Whether creating work for a solo circus artist or an ensemble, my choreography honors the autonomy and expression of each artist, while also revealing my own brand of clear storytelling and clean movement.
 I have completed choreographic commissions for a number of private and institutional clients over the years, including Artists for Humanity, Big Brothers Big Sisters, and the Peabody Essex Museum.
+Recent projects include aerial choreography for the New England regional premier of Swept Away with SpeakEasy Stage.

 My work as an intimacy director is built on my extensive experience building consent-based classroom and rehearsal spaces.
 I bring a performer’s lived experience, a choreographer’s eye for movement, and a teacher’s empathy and skill for ensuring the safety and comfort of everyone involved in the production.
 I work with the director, creative team, and performers to ensure that scenes of intimacy are told with authenticity and clarity.
 I have particular expertise in scenes with heightened physicality, and work that deals with LGBTQ+ themes.
 Recent projects include work with the Contemporary American Theater Festival, and the Winsor School in Boston MA.